 However, it may be that we have been misled by the current situation and read it back into the past.
 Huntergatherers in the present are encapsulated by large, pluralistic societies, and require desperate efforts by NGOs to retain even a toehold in their ancestral lands.
 In the process of their assimilation the arrow only points in one direction.
 Archaeologists, seeking to model forager societies in the past, inevitably turn to the Hadza, the Khoisan or the Australian aborigines.
 But in reality, these are the last peoples we should be looking at when attempting to model prehistory.
 Recent times have provided a mounting body of evidence for the dynamism of hunter-gatherer societies, especially in the area of language.
 When the language phyla spoken by hunter-gatherers are mapped, they turn out to have very uneven distributions.
 In the New World, in Northeast Asia, Africa and Australia, the pattern is not a predictable one of diversification following dispersal.
-The map consists rather of large areas of related languages, and zones of striking diversity where isolates predominate.
+The map consists rather large areas of related languages, and zones of striking where diversity isolates predominate.
 This is illustrated most dramatically in Australia, where much of the continent is dominated by a single phylum, Pama-Nyungan, with a restricted area in Arnhem Land where the languages are highly diverse (Harvey 1997; Map 1).
-Similarly, in North America, where agriculture was mostly confined to south-central regions, large language phyla such as Na-Dene and Algonquian seem to have expanded as part of the acquisition of new types of bow and arrow (Wilson 2011; Fiedel 1990).
-Such patterns rather reflect forager dynamism, responding to the adoption of changing technologies, and possibly new types of social and religious organisation.
+Similarly, North America, where agriculture was mostly confined to south-central regions, large language phyla such as Na-Dene and Algonquian seem to have expanded as part acquisition of new types of bow and arrow (Wilson 2011; Fiedel 1990).
+Such patterns rather reflect forager dynamism, responding to adoption of changing technologies, and possibly new types of social and religious organisation.

 Similarly, the notion that the characteristic pattern of forager social organisation is the scattered band is becoming increasingly untenable.
 The discovery of the site of Göbekli Tepe in Turkey, some 12,000 years old, and thus prior to agriculture (Schmidt 2000; Dietrich et al. 2012), shows that hunter-gatherers could apparently mobilise labour on a scale large enough to construct monumental ritual centres.
-The same is clearly true of immense constructions such as the Great Serpent mound in Ohio, also the product of a non-agricultural society (Willoughby 1919).

 What of the irreversible direction of progress towards complex societies?
 Many examples can be quoted of societies which have reverted to hunting and gathering, simply because it is a more efficient resource extraction strategy in particular situations.
-In the Austronesian world, the Moriori of Chatham Island dropped agriculture (Skinner & Baucke 1928) as did some of the southernmost Maori, as did the Tasaday in the Philippines and the Siriono in the Amazon (Holmberg 1969).
+In the Austronesian world, the Moriori of Chatham Island dropped agriculture (Skinner & Baucke 1928) as did some of the southernmost Maori, the Tasaday in the

+Philippines and the Siriono in the Amazon (Holmberg 1969).
 The Numic subgroup of Uto-Aztecan seems to have migrated north from their centre of origin in Mexico and reverted to foraging in the Great Basin (Inge 2012).
 Sahlins (1972) long ago pointed out that foraging can be a low-cost strategy in situations of abundant resources.
-With limited competition from other human groups dropping agriculture can make sense.
+With limited competition from other human groups, dropping agriculture can make sense.